LukasBanana/XShaderCompiler/docu/TypeSystem.rst

  shared_ptr<TypeDenoter> GetSub(const Expr* expr = nullptr);

-If the input expression is ``nullptr``, the type denoter itself is returned with ``shared_from_this()``, expect for ``AliasTypeDenoter``, where its aliased sub type is returned!
+If the input expression is ``nullptr``, the type denoter itself is returned with ``shared_from_this()``, except for ``AliasTypeDenoter``, where its aliased sub type is returned!
 Otherwise, the type denoter is derived by the expression, e.g. with an ``ArrayExpr`` this type denoter is expected to be an ``ArrayTypeDenoter`` and its base type is returned.
 Here are a few examples (Pseudocode)::